ARTbio/GalaxyKickStart/docs/installing_tools_and_workflows.md

   tool_panel_section_label: Metavisitor
   tool_shed_url: https://toolshed.g2.bx.psu.edu/
 ```

-when the revision is empty, the latest available revision will be installed.
+If the `revisions` key is empty, the latest available in the Galaxy toolshed revision will
+be installed.

-tool_panel_section_label will determine the tool panel section where the tools will be found.
+The `tool_panel_section_label` key sets the tool panel section where the tools will show up
+in the Galaxy tool bar.

+Another example of a a tool list can be found in [here](https://github.com/ARTbio/GalaxyKickStart/blob/master/extra-files/metavisitor/metavisitor_tool_list.yml)

 # Obtaining a tool_list.yml file

-We can also obtain a tool list from a runnning galaxy instance.
+We can also the list of tools running in a specific galaxy instance.
-Note that for server running a galaxy release <16.04, you need a galaxy API keys and bioblend.
+Note you will need a galaxy API keys and bioblend to access the galaxy server with the bioblend
+API.

 A script is included in the extra-files directory.
 ```
 python get_tool_yml_from_gi.py --galaxy <my_galaxy_url> --api-key <my_admin_api_key> --output-file <my_tool_list.yml>